 Please note that the results can be either returned straight away, or later as the result of the background operation via the object returned via the progress parameter.

 • VBOX_E_NOT_SUPPORTED: Medium format does not support compacting (but potentially needs it).

-5.87.8 createBaseStorage
+5.97.8 createBaseStorage

-IProgress IMedium::createBaseStorage( [in] long long logicalSize, logicalSize Maximum logical size of the medium in bytes.

 '''

+IProgress IMedium::createBaseStorage(

+[in] long long logicalSize,

 [in] MediumVariant variant[])

 '''